 When in doubt about your decision, ask a dermatologist for recommendations.
 Now that you know what to look for and what to ask, you're ready to make the best choice possible for your hair removal needs.

-For more research on depilatories, see the links on the next page.
+For more research on depilatories, see the links below.

 - Bernhardt, Gale.
 "Body-Hair Removal Methods for Athletes."
 Active.com.
 (Aug.
 18, 2009)http://www.active.com/cycling/Articles/Body-Hair-Removal-Methods-for-Athletes.htm